-(1) Includes only those columns relating to plan-based awards granted during 2007.
-All other columns have been omitted.

-- (2) For 2007, the Executive Compensation Committee awarded significantly less than the maximum amount to the NEOs and the actual amount awarded has been disclosed in the Summary Compensation Table on page 17 under "Non-Equity Incentive Plan Compensation."
+- (1) Includes only those columns relating to plan-based awards granted during 2007.
+All other columns have been omitted. - (2) For 2007, the Executive Compensation Committee awarded significantly less than the maximum amount to the NEOs and the actual amount awarded has been disclosed in the Summary Compensation Table on page 20 under "Non-Equity Incentive Plan Compensation."
 The maximum represents the highest possible bonus that could have been paid to each of these individuals under the 2007 Annual Incentive Compensation Pool based on our 2007 audited financial statements.
 See our Compensation Discussion and Analysis and the narrative below for more details.
 The Executive Compensation Committee has discretion to award no bonus under this program, or to award up to the maximum bonus.
 As a result, there is no minimum amount payable even if performance goals are met. - (3) Represents stock options granted as part of our annual award program.
 These options were awarded from the 2004 Stock Incentive Plan.
 Vesting of these options is based on the named executive officer continuing to render service and occurs at a rate of 20% per year from the date of grant. - (4) Represents a replenishment grant that vests immediately.
 All replenishment grants were awarded from our 2004 Stock Incentive Plan, which was approved by our stockholders on April 8, 2004.
 The timing of replenishment grants, which are discussed in further detail below, is determined solely by the option holder, because such grants occur automatically when an eligible non-qualified stock option is exercised by relinquishing shares already owned in payment of the exercise price. - (5) Represents the full grant-date fair value computed in accordance with SFAS 123R, using the Black-Scholes option-pricing model.
-A description of the assumptions used for volatility, risk-free interest rate, dividend yield, and expected life to determine the grant-date fair value is included in Significant Accounting Policies for Stock Awards and Options on page 31 of the 2007 Annual Report to Stockholders as well as a footnote to the Summary Compensation Table on page 17.
-The grant-date fair value is recognized as compensation cost in our financial statements over the requisite service period pursuant to SFAS 123R.
+A description of the assumptions used for volatility, risk-free interest rate, dividend yield, and expected life to determine the grant-date fair value is included in Significant Accounting Policies for Stock Awards and Options on page 31 of the 2007 Annual Report to Stockholders as well as a footnote to the Summary Compensation Table on page 20.
+As described in footnote two to the Summary Compensation table, the grant-date fair value of each option appears as compensation cost in our financial statements over the vesting period and will be reflected in the Summary Compensation Table for each year as it is recognized in our financial statements.

 The Annual Incentive Compensation Pool was funded based on income before taxes of \$1,076.8 million as reported in our audited consolidated statement of income on page 27 of our 2007 Annual Report to Stockholders, without any adjustment.
-The total bonus pool based on the calculation detailed in the Compensation Discussion and Analysis on page 13, was therefore, \$85.1 million.
+The total bonus pool based on the calculation detailed in the Compensation Discussion and Analysis on page 16, was therefore, \$85.1 million.
 Early in 2007, the Executive Compensation Committee approved the participation of Messrs.
 Kennedy, Rogers, and Bernard each at a level up to 19% of the bonus pool, Mr. Stromberg at a level of up to 16% of the bonus pool and Mr. Moreland at a level of up to 7% of the bonus pool.